Luke Reilly

 Luke Patrick Reilly (born November 23, 1995) is an American-born Canadian medley swimmer.
 He is an international medalist and a multiple time national champion in multiple events.
 He was born in Dallas, Texas, and raised in Richmond, British Columbia.
 He trains with the Vancouver National Swim Centre.

-In 2015 Luke competed at the Pan Am Games in Toronto.
-He won a silver medal in the 400IM.
+In 2015, Luke competed at the Pan Am Games in Toronto.
+He won a silver medal in the 400 meter individual medley.

 In 2016 Luke was left off of the Rio Olympic team.
-Although he missed the Swimming Canada imposed cut by 0.03, he met the Olympic requirements and won the 400 m by 4 seconds.He also won the 200IM.
-In winter of 2015, Luke designed a line of loungewear.
-However after missing the Rio Olympics, the line was discontinued.
+Although he missed the Swimming Canada imposed cut by 0.03, he met the Olympic requirements and won the 400 m by 4 seconds.
+He also won the 200IM.
+In the winter of 2015, Luke designed a line of loungewear.
+However, after missing the Rio Olympics, the line was discontinued.

-Despite having a back injury Luke competed in the 29th Summer Universiade in Taipei City during August 2017 where he took part in both the 400 m individual medley and 200 m individual medley, being eliminated in the heats with a time of 4:24.51 and the semifinals with a time of 2:03.44 respectively.
+Despite having a back injury, Luke competed in the 29th Summer Universiade in Taipei City in August 2017, where he took part in both the 400 m individual medley and 200 m individual medley, being eliminated in the heats with a time of 4:24.51 and the semifinals with a time of 2:03.44 respectively.

 He competed at the 2014 Commonwealth Games and finished seventh in the 400 m individual medley and eighth in the same event at the 2014 Pan Pacific Swimming Championships.